-In the first stage, known as the Bulk Charge Stage, the charger delivers the maximum Bulk Charge Current "Io" that has been programmed through the "Parameter Setting Menu" of the optional Remote Control Model EVO-RC.
+In the first stage, known as the "BULK" Charge Stage, the charger delivers the maximum "BULK CURRENT" ("Io") that has been programmed through the "Parameter Setting Menu" of the optional Remote Control Model EVO-RC.
 Range and Default value are shown at Table 6.2.
-This current is delivered to the batteries until the battery voltage approaches its Gassing Voltage (Absorption Voltage)-typically around 14.4 volts for 12 volt batteries and 28.8 volts for 24 volt batteries (again, this voltage can vary based upon the desired values programmed through the "Parameter Setting Menu" of the optional Remote Control Model EVO-RC (see Appendix A).
+This current is delivered to the batteries until the battery voltage approaches its Gassing Voltage i.e. Absorption Voltage (programmed as "ABSORP VOLTAGE"-typically around 14.4 volts for 12 volt batteries and 28.8 volts for 24 volt batteries (again, this voltage can vary based upon the desired values programmed through the "Parameter Setting Menu" of the optional Remote Control Model EVO-RC (see Appendix A).
 The Bulk Charge Stage restores about 75% of the battery's charge.
 The Gassing Voltage is the voltage at which the electrolyte in the battery begins to break down into Hydrogen and Oxygen gases.
 Under normal circumstances, a battery should not be charged at a voltage above its Gassing Voltage (except in the manually selected Equalization Stage) since this will cause the battery to lose electrolyte and dry out over time.

-This stage is displayed as "N-CC" in the Charging Mode screens in the Remote Control EVO-RC (Please see Section 3.6.1 at Appendix A).
+This stage is displayed as "N-CC" in the Charging Mode screens in the Remote Control EVO-RC (Please see Section 3.6.1 of the attached Owner's Manual for EVO-RC at Appendix A).